Brian Dooreck MD

 What is the Microbiome?

-The bacteria and microorganisms that make up the stomach and small intestines are called the microbiome.
-It is the "gut bacteria" in simpler terms.
+The bacteria and microorganisms that comprise the stomach and small intestines are called the microbiome.
+It is the "gut bacteria," in simpler terms.
 We can refer to it also as "gut health."

 How do you get a healthy microbiome?

-Firstly, everyone has a unique microbiome, there is no one size fits all version of the microbiome as it varies from person to person based on their diet, environment, stress levels, medications, and even how they were born.
-That last part may come as a bit of a surprise, but the truth is that vaginal birth leads to a more diverse microbiome, than delivery via Cesarean section.
-This is because the birth canal provides exposure to a wide pool of diverse bacteria.
+Firstly, everyone has a unique microbiome; there is no one size fits all version of the microbiome as it varies from person to person based on their diet, environment, stress levels, medications, and even how they were born.
+That last part may come as a bit of a surprise, but the truth is that vaginal birth leads to a more diverse microbiome than delivery via Cesarean section.
+This is because the birth canal exposes a vast pool of various bacteria.

-Chronic conditions that may be prevented by a healthy microbiome include:
+Chronic conditions that a healthy microbiome may prevent include:

 Heart Disease